joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

-### Congrats, you just made the application substantially more secure! 🎉
+## Congrats, you just made the application substantially more secure! 🎉

+Now rebuild the Docker image and run the application again.
+You can try again all the described attacks in the [Security Issues document](./security_issues.md "Security Issues") and learn that none work anymore!